Stiffer alginate gels deposit more efficiently in microchannel flows: Materials and Methods

 \subsection{Microfluidic Device}

 The device used in these experiments consists of a microfluidic Y-intersection (Fig. ~\ref{fig:device}).
-Inlet channels, 40 $\mu$m wide and 6 mm long meet at a 60\textdegree angle.
-The outlet channel is also 40 $\mu$m wide, but is longer at 11 mm.
+Inlet channels, 40 $\mu$m wide and 6 mm long, meet at a 60$^{\circ}$ angle.
+The outlet channel is also 40 $\mu$m wide, but is longer at $L=10$ mm.
 All channels are 25 $\mu$m high.
-Soft lithography is used to manufacture these devices according to McDonald et al \cite{McDonald} with one variation.
-Rather than core an outlet channel for outlet tubing, the last millimeter of the outlet channel is cut which let the effluent discharge directly onto the slide.
+Soft lithography is used to manufacture these devices according to standard methods \cite{McDonald}.
+However, rather than core an outlet channel for outlet tubing, the last millimeter of the outlet channel is cut, which allows the effluent to discharge directly onto the slide.
 This is done to prevent the build-up of alginate gel in the outlet well.